 Let's move forward to 1967.
 I took the photograph above from Rockefeller Center, probably from the observation deck in the GE Building, the Top of the Rock.
 Looking south you see the Empire State Building.
 If they had been built, the WTC towers would have been in the far distance to the right of the Empire.

 A side note: 1967 was near the end of the era of trans-Atlantic passenger traffic via ocean liner.
 The 1940 photograph showed how the entire Hudson River shore of Manhattan was lined with docks.
 But by the late-1960s, many of the docks were unused and passenger traffic on the great liners was drying up.
 This was largely a result of the success of the Boeing 707 jet liner, which entered service in 1958.
-The post-war generation was impatient and did not want to spend 6 days crossing the ocean (but I am glad that I made two Atlantic ship crossings in my childhood - they were fun).
-The photographs of the S.S.
-Constitution and the docks were taken on color print film with a Canon range-finder camera and 50mm f/1.9 Serenar lens.
+The post-war generation was impatient and did not want to spend six days crossing the ocean (but I am glad that I made two Atlantic ship crossings in my childhood - they were fun).
+I took the photographs of the S.S.
+Constitution and the docks on color print film with a Canon range-finder camera and 50mm ƒ/1.9 Serenar lens.

-The twin WTC towers were built between 1996 and 1972.
-The matching buildings were designed by American architect Minoru Yamasaki and rose to 1353 feet in height.
+The Port Authority of New York and New Jersey built the twin WTC towers between 1996 and 1972.
+The matching buildings, designed by American architect Minoru Yamasaki, rose to 1353 feet (412 m) in height.
 When completed in 1972, they were the tallest buildings in the world.
-A Wikipedia article nicely summarizes their history and the decades of controversy surrounding the project.
+A Wikipedia article nicely summarizes their history and the decades of controversy and sordid political maneuvering surrounding the project.
 The aesthetics of the design were resoundingly criticized at the time and for many years later as extreme examples of post-war gigantism, but eventually they became icons of New York.
 The undated post card above, from Golden Apple Postcards, shows the towers taken with a long telephoto lens from the waterfront at Bayonne, New Jersey.
 Unfortunately, the photographer was not credited.

 In March, 1974, I made a one-day trip to New York and took the excursion boat to Liberty Island.
-The south tower had only been open two years and both were were not fully occupied.
+The South Tower had only been open two years and both towers were were only partly occupied.
 Attracting commercial (as opposed to subsidized Port Authority) tenants was part of the controversy that continued for years.
 From this vantage point, it was obvious how huge the buildings were, looming over everything else in lower Manhattan.

-This is a 105mm tele view of the towers, scanned from a roll of Tri-X black and white film.
+This is a 105mm tele view of the towers, scanned from a roll of Kodak Tri-X black and white film.
 This negative was double-exposed, adding to the dust and flaws in the frame.
 Still, after 35 years, the negative is intact and contains data that can be extracted.
-Will we be able to say the same for digital media in 35 years?
-(Camera: Nikkormat FTn; lens: 105 mm f/2.5 Nikkor.)
+Will we be able to retrieve digital media in 35 years?
+(Camera: Nikkormat FTn; lens: 105 mm ƒ/2.5 Nikkor.)

 The label states: